 I’ve chosen the SkaDoo Kids Cold Weather Snow Boots as my backup choice.
 Part of the reason that I did this is because these boots come in two styles.
 The black camo boot that is pictured is the Velcro flap style.
 Most of the other styles that they make have a Velcro secure above the ankle and a bungee tightener around the top of the boot.

-Look closely at these snow boots because there are two different styles.
+Look closely at these snow boots for toddlers because there are two different styles.
 The pictured black camo boots have a large flap that secures on both sides with Velcro.
 This is the style of snow boot that I’ve used with both my kids when they were very little.
 I love this because it’s wide enough for them to easily get their feet in and out, but it secures nicely to keep out snow and water.

 The second style of snow boot is one with a Velcro strap just above the ankle and a bungee at the top of the boot.
 I don’t really like this snow boot style as much.
 It just doesn’t seem to work as well as the other style for some reason.